 (1) negates objection (b).

-The shock effects expected from the breakup of a fully-formed planet would not be expected in the break-up of a just-forming planet.
+The shock effects expected from two modern-day planets are different from the breakup of a softer recently-formed planet.

 (2) negates objection (a).

 The majority of the mass of Smithereens transferred some momentum to Illo and changed direction to move away from the Crash site back towards the Parent Vortex.
-The broken-up pieces of Smithereens then joined the fast-moving flow of the Parent Vortex within 1 au of the center and blended in to it.
-(Although, we can wonder if maybe a big piece of Smithereens’ iron-heart accreted around Earth’s protoplanet to seed the Moon.)
+The broken-up pieces of Smithereens then joined the fast-moving flow of the Parent Vortex and blended in to it.
+One big piece of Smithereens’ iron-heart coupled with Earth’s protoplanet to become the Moon.
 Why expect ALL of the shattered pieces of a planet to stay in the the region of the Asteroid Belt?
-If you think about it, a crash that would cause the break-up of a (partially solidified) planet should cause fragments to travel away from the crash site.
+If you think about it, a crash that would cause the break-up of a planet should cause fragments to travel away from the crash site.